studiopress/genesis-simple-faq/README.md

 A simple plugin to handle FAQ layout and interaction with a shortcode.

 ## Usage
-Adding a FAQ is very easy, just use the following syntax:
+Adding an FAQ is very easy, just use the following syntax:

-`[genesis_faq title="Question Here."]
+`[genesis_faq title="Your question goes here?"]
-Answer paragraph goes here and it can be long.
+Your answer goes here.
+It can span multiple paragraphs.
 [/genesis_faq]`

 ## Filters